aws-samples/hpc-applications/apps/Fluent/Readme.md

 # Installation

-Fluent is a software suite available on Windows and on Linux. <br>
+Fluent is supported on both Windows and on Linux machines.<br>
 In this repository we will share an example script to install Fluent on a Linux system.<br>
 Fluent installation is relatively easy.
 You can have a look at [this example script](https://github.com/aws-samples/hpc-applications/blob/main/apps/Fluent/Fluent-Install.sh) to create your own installation procedure, or you can execute this script as follow: